UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 body parameters.

-Path and parameters collected by a prefix method will be prepended/added to the HTTP request generated by a HTTP method call on the API trait returned by this prefix method.
+Path and parameters collected by a prefix method will be prepended/added to the HTTP request generated by an HTTP method call on the API trait returned by this prefix method.
 This way prefix methods "contribute" to the final HTTP requests.

 However, sometimes it may also be useful to create completely "transparent" prefix methods -